tripflex/docs/pages/cloud/storage/pcs_synchro_objects_containers/guide.en-gb.md

 #### Configure the source container

-- Change the region in the environment variables :
+- Change the region in the environment variables:

 ```bash
 root@server-1:~$ export OS_REGION_NAME=GRA1
 ```

-- Configure the key on the source container :
+- Configure the key on the source container:

 ```bash
 root@server-1:~$ swift post --sync-key "$sharedKey" containerGRA
 ```

-- Configure the destination on the source container :
+- Configure the destination on the source container:

 ```bash
 root@server-1:~$ swift post --sync-to "//OVH_PUBLIC_CLOUD/{zone}/AUTH_account/containerDest" containerGRA
 ```

-As before, you can check that it has been configured correctly using the following command:
+As before, you can check that it has been correctly configured using the following command:

 ```bash
 root@server-1:~$ swift stat containerGRA